Fisheries and Oceans Canada Values and Ethics Code

 When each of us decides to pursue a life of public service, we likely do so because certain values are important to us – we want to be part of an organization where values such as respect for democracy, respect for people, integrity, stewardship, excellence and service to the public good are a central and constant element in all that we do.

-Many of you contributed enthusiastically to the development of the Code, a welcome sign that values and ethics truly are part of our everyday thoughts and discourse here at Fisheries and Oceans Canada and the Canadian Coast Guard.
+Many of you contributed enthusiastically to the development of the Code, a welcome sign that values and ethics truly are part of our everyday thoughts and discourse here at DFO and Coast Guard.
 The Code is meant to inspire you further, and to support us all in setting high standards for ourselves and for the relationships we have with others as we deliver results for Canadians.

 Any questions we should have related to this Code, we can discuss them with our manager or supervisor.
-For additional guidance concerning this Code, we are to contact the Centre for Values, Integrity and Conflict Resolution at 1-877-213-6272 or send an email message to email@example.com.
+For additional guidance concerning this Code, we are to contact the Workplace Well-Being Values and Ethics advisors at 1-877-213-6272 or send an email message to Workplace Well-Being.

-Conflict resolution provides employees and managers with a confidential, neutral forum in which to discuss and resolve workplace conflicts before initiating a formal process, or after putting a formal process on hold to attempt to resolve the conflict informally.
-If we require assistance we may contact our regional Conflict Resolution Advisor of the Centre for VICR.
+Conflict management provides employees and managers with a confidential, neutral forum in which to discuss and resolve workplace conflicts before initiating a formal process, or after putting a formal process on hold to attempt to resolve the conflict informally.
+If we require assistance, we may find and contact our regional Conflict Management Practitioner, or contact the ICMS Office for general information.

-The senior officer for disclosure helps promote a positive environment for disclosing wrongdoing and deals with disclosures of wrongdoing made by public servants of their organization.
+The senior officer for disclosure of wrongdoing helps promote a positive environment for disclosing wrongdoing and deals with disclosures of wrongdoing made by public servants of their organization.
 The senior officer for disclosure is responsible for supporting the Deputy Minister in meeting the requirements of the PSDPA.
-For information or to make a disclosure please contact the Centre for VICR, responsible for internal disclosures, at 1-866-211-4411 or firstname.lastname@example.org.
+For information or to make a disclosure please consult the Workplace Well-Being website for internal disclosures, or contact the Senior officer for Disclosures at 1-866-211-4411 or by email at: firstname.lastname@example.org.

 Employee Assistance Program